collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### What are Git and GitHub

 Git is a version control system that you install on your computer and use via your terminal.
-GitHub is a web browser dashboard you can use in connection with Git.
-GitHub is kind of like a social network for developers.
-You have a profile where you store your code in repositories (a.k.a repos) and you have a newsfeed where you can see the activity of developers you follow.
-Organizations can have accounts too.
+Git by itself is not very user friendly.
+Some entrepreneurs came along and decided to create a social network for programmers based on GitHub where they can store and work on code in the browser in repositories (a.k.a repos).

 <!--
 Git and GitHub Tour
 What is open-source?
+Definition?
 -->

 </td></tr>